Purdue-ISL/Veritas/README.md

     python3 scripts/get_fhash.py --input_directory <path_to_input_directory>
     ```

-More details are shared [below](#input-dataset-details).
 For reference, we have shared a [dataset](./src/data/datasets/Controlled-GT-Cubic-BBA-LMH) used in the paper, which contains the files and directories mentioned above.
 This [dataset](./src/data/datasets/Controlled-GT-Cubic-BBA-LMH) contains video sessions emulated using BBA ABR algorithm and a 15s client buffer.
 More details about emulation setup are shared in the paper.

 ## Using Veritas
 The following steps run Veritas for training and inference.
 We use the above dataset as input, but any user input directory with above defined structure can be used as an input.
 Please note the commands are run from the home directory, VeritasML.